mapbox/geojson-coordinate-properties/README.md

 A `times` member of the `coordinateProperties` MUST contain values that are either

 * A Number corresponding to a Unix timestamp in milliseconds since 1 January 1970 00:00:00 UTC.
-* A String formatted as ISO 8601
+* An internet date/time string as in [RFC 3339](https://tools.ietf.org/html/rfc3339).
 * `null`, indicating no data for this coordinate

 ### heart